spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that  there is reduced performance for end users – this may result in “it feels slow” complaints or “I can’t work” reports in extreme scenarios.

-**Resolving high User Input Delay:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High User Input Delay:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 This is not related to network latency – it is related to VM performance.
 If this is consistent, consider increasing the resources available to the VM as a way to relieve this bottleneck.

 #### Frames Skipped – Insufficient Network Resources
 Description: Indicates the average number of frames skipped due to a lack of network resources for the period indicated.
 The default time interval displayed is the last 3 hours, with data provided for every minute.